starship-tools/lein-felix/README.md

 | 0.3.0          | 5.6.10       | 3.5.1                      | 1.9.0   | 1.9.0-2      |
 | 0.1.0, 0.2.0   | 5.6.10       | 3.5.0                      | 1.8.0   | 1.8.0-1      |

+**Important Note**: Due to Apache mirrors' archiving practices, versions 0.1.0 and 0.2.0 no longer work; version 0.3.0 was released after the Felix download host was changed to point to the Apache archives host, so it should be good for future use (as long as Apache doesn't change the host or the URL path!).

 ## Dependencies